 Approach "B": The manager hears this: "This person might be able to help our company make more sales and cut costs, too."
 The manager, if they were to respond, would immediately say: "Sounds great!
 Would you come to my office tomorrow to discuss how you might help us?"
 (An interview!!!)

-Please share your ideas, considerations, and experiences relating to returning to Canada from the USA.
+Please share your ideas, considerations, and experiences relating to returning to Canada and your career.
 I will post them here as help for others.
 Along with a credit to you will be a big thank you on behalf of the many people you will be helping!